JosephThorpe/nanopore/README.md

 Then, GapCloser collects reads whose pairs span these gaps and tries to reconstruct the missing sequence by overlapping them in the gap region — replacing the Ns with real bases based on the consensus of those bridging reads.

-Lets run gap closer to see if we can improve the asesmbly.
+Let's run gap closer to see if we can improve the asesmbly.
 First we need to create a config file, we have provided for you a sample one that needs editing, if you would like to know more, check out how to make one you can look at the [manual](https://www.animalgenome.org/bioinfo/resources/manuals/SOAP.html).
 You would need to find your insert size if you were to make one, this is done by mapping the reads to a reference and using `picard CollectInsertSizeMetrics`.

-Lets edit the config file:
+Let's edit the config file:

 ```
 nano gapclosing.txt